 - September 29 – Required “Intent to Apply” form due

 Undergraduate research work takes many forms but is characterized by a spirit of inquiry, participation in the active conversation of a scholarly, professional or creative field of study, and guidance by a faculty mentor.
 Student research and creative projects may be produced by students at all levels in classes, labs, recitals, as part of a distinction or thesis program, or independently.
 Participating in undergraduate research helps you apply what you are learning in class, find a mentor, improve your critical thinking and problem-solving skills, and pursue a topic that fascinates you.

-SOURCE offers summer research grants of up to $2800 and academic year grants of up to $5000 for research expenses including supplies, materials, travel, or participant compensation.
+SOURCE offers Summer Grants of up to $2,800 and Academic Year grants of up to $5,000 for research expenses including supplies, materials, travel, payroll, or participant compensation.
 Summer funding may be used for living expenses.
 These grant applications are available each October and February.
-Rolling small grants of up to $800 are available on an ongoing basis.
+Expansion Grants of up to $1,000 are available on an ongoing basis.
 Application requires a description of your project (including budget and timeline), letter from your faculty mentor, resume and transcript.
-There are other programs and opportunities to support undergraduate research and creative work on campus, including the Honors Program, the McNair Scholars Program, LSAMP, and many others.
+There are other programs and opportunities to support undergraduate research and creative work on campus, including the Honors Program, the McNair Scholars Program, LSAMP and many others.